The Hatboro-Horsham High School

 High School Principal

-I was also a member of the Black Student Union, Spirit Committee, Red & Black Captain and the FBLA.
+I was also a member of the Black Student Union, the Spirit Committee, a Red & Black Captain and the FBLA.
 After graduating from HHHS, I moved on to Muhlenberg College where I played varsity football, threw the discus and was an All-Conference selection.
 I majored in History and Secondary Education before graduating from Muhlenberg in 1997.
-I am a board member on the President's Diversity Council at Muhlenberg and consistently return to the college to participate in speaking engagements and to facilitate workshops.
+I am a member of the Muhlenberg College Board of Trustees and consistently return to the college to participate in speaking engagements and to facilitate workshops.

 Immediately after college, I taught Social Studies at Cheltenham High School, was a class sponsor, prom adviser, teacher mentor, after school tutor, Student Assistance Program team member, assistant varsity football coach and head varsity throwing coach for the track team.
-I completed my certificate in Educational Administration at Gwynedd-Mercy College and my Superintendent Level certification is from Arcadia University.
+I recevived my Master's degree from Gratz College, completed my certificate in Educational Administration at Gwynedd-Mercy College and completed my Superintendent Level certification at Arcadia University.
 I am thrilled to be back at my alma mater leading a staff focused on providing quality educational experiences and a student body with such talent and desire to be contributing members of society.
+I have an awesome daughter, Maya Denise (15) who while she attends another high school district, is also a HATTER at heart ... she has no choice:)

 Mr. John Zuk